coffeeringsdesign/CoworkingSite/README.md

 ## Description

 This project is to build a website for a coworking startup.

-The first step is to come up with Target Users and User Personas, then reasearch and brainstorm.
-The second step is to sketch a Desktop, Tablet, & Mobile version of the site.
+* _The first step is to come up with Target Users and User Personas, then research and brainstorm._
+* _The second step is to sketch a Desktop, Tablet, & Mobile version of the site._
+* _Next, comes the low-fi wireframes._
+* _Followed by the hi-fi wireframes._
+* _After is protoyping._
+* _Then coding and building the actual site._

 ## Setup/Installation Requirements